zyzshishui/miles/docs/en/examples/deepseek-r1.md

    #--hf-checkpoint $BASE_DIR/DeepSeek-R1-bf16/
    --ref-load $BASE_DIR/DeepSeek-R1_torch_dist/
    # Actor's load directory, if empty, it will read from `ref_load`
-   --load $BASE_DIR/DeepSeek-R1_slime/
+   --load $BASE_DIR/DeepSeek-R1_miles/
-   --save $BASE_DIR/DeepSeek-R1_slime/
+   --save $BASE_DIR/DeepSeek-R1_miles/
    --save-interval 20
 )
 ```

-slime will perform online quantization during training based on the quantization configuration in `hf_checkpoint`.
+miles will perform online quantization during training based on the quantization configuration in `hf_checkpoint`.
 For instance, in the current example, we are using the fp8 checkpoint of DeepSeek R1.
 This means that when updating parameters, we will first perform blockwise quantization on the parameters before passing them to sglang.

 #### PERF\_ARGS

 A set of Megatron parallelism parameters.
-Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by slime.
+Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by miles.

 For the Megatron part, we have configured TP8, PP4, CP4, and EP32.
 Since DeepSeek-R1 has 61 layers, which is not divisible by 4, we have specifically configured the last pipeline stage to have 13 layers.